davecrump/portsdown5/README.md

 To pause the installation at the first reboot, add the parameter -w (or --wait) like this ./install_p5.sh -w

-To install for a LimeNET Micro 2.0 DE, aded the parameter -x (or --xtrx).
+To install for a LimeNET Micro 2.0 DE, add the parameter -x (or --xtrx).